Merton's optimal investment problem with jump signals: Optimal Investment Strategy

-With $\phi^*$ now constructed, let us show as a final step that by arguing that $V^{\phi^*}$ is a true martingale.
-The argument in Chapter~\ref{chapterHJB} already shows that the process $V^{\phi^*}$ has zero drift and, in fact, the local martingale dynamics
+To complete the proof, we need to show that the value process $V^{\phi^*}$ is a martingale for the optimal strategy.
+The argument in Chapter~\ref{ChapterHJB} already shows that the process $V^{\phi^*}$ has zero drift and collecting the local martingale parts from equation~\eqref{valueprocessdecomposition} gives